thrisha-natarajan7/Prodigy_InfoTech/PRODIGY_WD_01/README.md

 ## File Structure

 - `index.html`: The main HTML file for the webpage.
-- `styles/`: Directory containing CSS stylesheets.
+- `style/`: Directory containing CSS stylesheets.
-- `scripts/`: Directory containing JavaScript files.
+- `script/`: Directory containing JavaScript files.
-- `img/`: Directory containing images and other assets used in the webpage.
+- `img/`: Directory containing images used in the webpage.